bclc0597/My-100DaysofMLCode/README.md

 **Today's Progress** : Almost finished lesson 7, now start to learn about RNN, had a nice summary of all the topics we have covered.

 **Expectation of tmr**: Finish lesson 7!

+## Day 18 : Feb 18 , 2020

+**Today's Progress** : Finished lesson 7, watched an interview of Jeremy with Github, not technically very interesting but more about the concerns of AI morally speaking.
+Try to do titanic challenge again, kinda improved accuracy a bit by lowering NN dimension, but accuracy still cannot get past 83% hmmm

+**Thoughts**: Maybe in dataset like this where data (n) isnt that many (only has ~900 rows) shdnt use dropout??
+Also interesting that when using less layers - even up to 20,10 this shallow the recorder.plot() graph kinda rise back up after le = 0.
+Does that mean it past the optimization point?
+Also when does it mean when the recorder.plot() graph doesnt seem to go back up, does it mean can still go further downwards?
+So many questions n as Jeremy says it might be a gd idea to rewatch the lessons...

+**Expectation of tmr**: Don't really know, maybe participate in other kaggle tabular competitions, maybe rewatch lessons and make a little bookmark of things learned.